Reactive-Extensions/RxJS/doc/api/core/observable.md

 * * *

 ### <a id="rxobservableforsources-resultselector"></a>`Rx.Observable.for(sources, resultSelector)`
-<a href="#rxobservableforsources-resultselector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/tests/observable/for.js#L8-L10 "View in source")
+<a href="#rxobservableforsources-resultselector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/tests/observable/for.js "View in source")

-Concatenates the observable sequences obtained by running the specified result selector for each element in source.
+Concatenates the observable sequences or Promises obtained by running the specified result selector for each element in source.
 There is an alias for this method called `forIn` for browsers <IE9

 #### Arguments